 Unfortunately, such a parametrization is not practical for implementation on current hardware: The logarithm could be applied in a vertex program, however, pixel positions and all input parameters for pixel programs are interpolated hyperbolically.
 This makes graphics hardware amenable to perspective mappings, but not logarithmic ones.
 As a proof of concept, logarithmic rasterization can be evaluated exactly in the fragment shader by rendering quads that are guaranteed to bound the final primitive, but this is too slow for practical implementation.
-To alleviate this, Lloyd et al. [LGMM07] propose simple modifications to the rasterization pipeline to make logarithmic rasterization feasible.
+To alleviate this, Lloyd et al. [LGMM07] propose simple modifications to the rasterization pipeline to make logarithmic rasterization feasible, but this modification is not likely to be implemented in graphics hardware until rasterization itself becomes a programmable component in the future.

-3.1.2.
+4.2.2.
 Optimal Warping Parameter for Perspective Warping